TokTok/spec/spec.md

 and onion announce packets together which would introduce a flaw in the system as non friends could tie some peoples DHT and long term keys together.

-# DHT.txt
+# DHT

 The DHT is a self-organizing swarm of all peers in the Tox network.
-This module takes care of finding the ip & port of peers and establishing a route to them directly via UDP using hole punching if necessary.
+This module takes care of finding the IP & port of peers and establishing a route to them directly via UDP using hole punching if necessary.
 The DHT only runs on UDP and so is only used if UDP works.